thehimel/javascript-lws/README.md

 # javascript-lws
-A note from the learning sessions by Learn with Sumit
+A note from the learning sessions by Learn with Sumit.